nandu2414/SQL_INTERNSHIP_TASKS/README.md

 Covers interview-style examples with practical queries.

-How to Use
+5. How to Use

 Create a database in MySQL/SQLite.

-Run the CREATE TABLE script to create the Students table.
+Run the CREATE TABLE script.

-Insert sample data into the table.
+Insert sample data into the Students table.

 Execute the provided SELECT queries one by one.